tomwechsler/KVM-Virtualization-with-Rocky-Linux/A04/01_Create_rocky_environment_from_scratch.md

 **We will need to create a *USB or optical* installation media if we are installing on physical hardware**

-1. Create either a CentOS USB installation key or a CD/DVD installation disc.
+1. Create either a Rocky USB installation key or a CD/DVD installation disc.
 Boot your computer from your installation media.

 2. On the way up, check your BIOS to make sure that virtualization is enabled: